A Visual Summary: 32 Learning Theories Every Teacher Should Know

 Learning theory–and the research that goes into it–is a topic seen frequently in universities and teaching programs, then less frequently after once teachers begin practicing in the classroom.

 Millwood is Visiting Research Fellow at Trinity College Dublin, Director of Core Education UK.
 (You can read his blog here.)
-While the graphic is necessarily brief (and has a few typos), I found it did a great job of bringing together a lot of the most critical–and common–learning theories in one place.
+While the graphic is necessarily brief (and has a few typos), we found it did a great job of bringing together a lot of the most critical–and common–learning theories in one place.

 If you get nothing else from a post like this, perhaps the most critical takeaway is that there are dozens of theories that underpin what and how you teach already, and that the better you understand them, the better chance you’ll have to master your current approach and begin to bring new possibilities into your classroom as your ‘teaching brain’ makes room for this kind of thinking.